-Our environment begins with a beautiful park.
-This park has an outdoor amphitheater, sweeping terraces, rooftop parks, meeting areas, play areas, and all with unique views of the city and the surrounding mountains.
-We have plenty of space to roam, a structure to climb on, and most remarkably an opportunity to take a five-story slide instead of the stairs.
-Every corner of the park is connected to high-speed public Wi-Fi.
+Upon arrival at JUMP, you are greeted with a vibrant 3-acre public park.
+The Park boasts an outdoor amphitheater, sweeping terraces, meeting areas, play areas, and unique views of the city and the surrounding mountains.
+There is plenty of space to roam, a structure to climb on, and most remarkably an opportunity to ride a five-story slide!
+Every corner of the park is connected to free high-speed public Wi-Fi.

-Add to this park new types of "libraries" that we call studios.
-There is a studio stocked with audio and video equipment to record an album or make a movie.
-There is an industrial-grade kitchen to innovate recipes or discover new types of food.
-We have a studio space stocked with tools to build things, and a 3D printer for quickly prototyping product ideas.
-There is a studio for dance, movement, and recitals and a studio to brainstorm ideas.
-We connected this all to elegant event spaces for hosting galas, fundraisers, and concerts.
-We put the studios near each other so they are easy to find and discover.
-Their proximity also promotes an intermingling of ideas and new types of collaborations.
-We want space that lets us discover and try new things.
+Exploring the building will lead you to new types of spaces that we call studios.
+The PLAY studio is stocked with audio and video equipment to record an album or edit a movie.
+The SHARE studio features an industrial-grade kitchen to innovate recipes or discover new types of food.
+A visit to the MAKE studio leads you to a space stocked with tools to build things, and a 3D printer for prototyping ideas.
+MOVE studio is a place for everything from dance to meditation and the INSPIRE studio is designed for collaboration and to brainstorm ideas.
+In addition to the studios are elegant event spaces for hosting galas, fundraisers, and concerts.
+All the spaces weave together so they are easy to find and discover.
+Their proximity also promotes an intermingling of ideas and encourages new ways of thinking.
 We think this intermix of collaborative environments is the future of shared space.

-As a finishing touch (or really, as what began it all) we put in a private collection of vintage tractors as an explorative museum exhibit that showcases the innovation and imagination of the generations before us co-mingling with the ideas that are moving us forward.
+As a finishing touch (or really, as what began it all) we placed J.R.’s collection of vintage tractors and farm equipment around JUMP to serve as an explorative museum exhibit that showcases the innovation and imagination of the generations before us co-mingling with the ideas that are moving us forward.